 If, because of the nationality, citizenship or other related status of any limited partner or assignee, Star Gas Partners is or becomes subject to federal, state or local laws or regulations that, in the reasonable determination of the general partner, create a substantial risk of cancellation or forfeiture of any property in which Star Gas Partners has an interest, Star Gas Partners may redeem the units held by that limited partner or assignee at their Current Market Price.
 In order to avoid any cancellation or forfeiture, the general partner may require each limited partner or assignee to furnish information about his nationality, citizenship, residency or related status.
-If a limited partner or assignee fails to furnish information about his nationality, citizenship, residency or other related status within 30 days after a request for the information, that limited partner or assignee may be treated as a noncitizen assignee.
-In addition to other limitations on the rights of an assignee who is not a substituted limited partner, a non-citizen assignee does not have the right to direct the voting of his units and may not receive distributions in kind upon liquidation of Star Gas Partners.
+If a limited partner or assignee fails to furnish information about his nationality, citizenship, residency or other related status within 30 days after a request for the information, that person may be treated as a non-citizen assignee.
+A non-citizen assignee does not have the right to direct the voting of his units and may not receive distributions in kind upon liquidation of Star Gas Partners.